-The application period for law clerk positions at the Supreme Judicial Court for the court term that begins on Wednesday, August 28, 2019, and ends on Friday, August 28, 2020, will open on June 4, 2018 and close on September 24, 2018.
+The application period for law clerk positions at the Supreme Judicial Court for the court term that begins on Wednesday, August 28, 2019, and ends on Friday, August 28, 2020, opened June 4, 2018 and will close on September 24, 2018.

 About the law clerk 2019-2020 term